tkrop/go-testing/test/README.md

 ```

 **Note:** To enable panic testing, the isolated test environment is recovering
-from all panics by default and converting it in a fatal error message.
+from all panics by default and converting them in fatal error messages.
 This is
 often most usable and sufficient to fix the issue.
 If you need to discover the
 source of the panic, you need to spawn a new unrecovered go-routine.